matplotlib/matplotlib/doc/devel/development_workflow.rst

 Workflow summary
 ================

-In what follows we'll refer to the upstream Matplotlib ``main`` branch, as "trunk".
+To keep your work well organized, with readable history, and in turn make it easier for project maintainers (that might be you) to see what you've done, and why you did it, we recommend the following:

 * Don't use your ``main`` branch for anything.
 Consider deleting it.
-* When you are starting a new set of changes, fetch any changes from ``main``, and start a new *feature branch* from that.
+* Before starting a new set of changes, fetch all changes from ``upstream/main``, and start a new *feature branch* from that.
-* Make a new branch for each separable set of changes — "one task, one branch".
+* Make a new branch for each feature or bug fix — "one task, one branch".
 * Name your branch for the purpose of the changes - e.g.
   ``bugfix-for-issue-14`` or ``refactor-database-code``.
 * If you get stuck, reach out on Gitter or
   `discourse <https://discourse.matplotlib.org>`__.
-* Ask for a code review!

-This way of working helps to keep work well organized, with readable history.
-This in turn makes it easier for project maintainers (that might be you) to see what you've done, and why you did it.
+* When your ready or need feedback on your code, open a pull-request so that the Matplotlib developers can give feedback and eventually include your suggested code into the ``main`` branch.

 .. note::